LumKitty/LIVnyan/README.md

 * LIV VR
   * Mixed Reality Avatar mode configured and working
   * (Optional) A VRM file with the same rigging as your VSFAvatar
+* General
+  * A sufficiently powerful PC
+  * Understanding of OBS filters
+  * Understanding of the Windows filesystem, DLL files, JSON files etc.

 ## Installation
 * Enable plugins in VNyan settings, if not already enabled